You Are Not The Target Audience

 You don’t have to explain the institutional allegiances of the police to certain communities.
 Many folks already know the score.
 All that’s holding them back from joining in active resistance is a sense of isolation, weakness, and despair.
 In this context street fighting and vandalism are not so much proofs of method but statements of commitment and seriousness.
 There are others like you who are willing to fight, and we can hurt them, or at the very least we can shatter the air of invulnerability that pervades business as usual.
 It’s hard to overstate the psychological effect this can have on those who feel ground down or fenced in.
 Riots are especially useful when passive protest is widely acknowledged in certain circles to be laughably useless and indicative of protesters unwilling to commit.
 It doesn’t matter if a riot is directly successful on the scale of burning down city hall or permanently evicting the police from a neighborhood, what matters more is the change in perceptions.
 There’s a long history of social struggle skyrocketing after street confrontations–not because folks believe a few busted windows or bruised cops pave the road to a better world, but because it at least demonstrates potential.

 That’s why politicians and police consistently go apeshit over things like measly storefront windows.
-Their control is dependent in no small part on being seen in control.
-Certain boundaries to what’s considered feasible must be secured at all cost lest they begin to loose the illusion of invulnerability that dissuades the subjugated from rising up.
+Their control is dependent in no small part on being seen as in control.
+Certain boundaries to what’s considered feasible must be secured at all cost lest they begin to lose the illusion of invulnerability that dissuades the subjugated from rising up.
 No one in power gets hysterical when a common thief, for example, breaks a window because thieves are perceived as part of the same ecosystem of exploitation in which cops and CEOs position themselves as the apex predators.
 Political vandalism is potent in part precisely because it risks much for no personal gain.
 It announces a violation of the established rules of the game, both of power and protest.

 To be sure, the tactic of playing a victim in front of TV cameras in hopes of provoking outcry or disenchantment can also be useful in the right situation (when cameras are filming, enough people are listening, and public response is enough of a threat to change the cost-benefit analysis of those in charge).
 But such protest, even at its most acrimonious, still takes the form of an appeal to power–it assumes certain institutions can be reasoned with.
 As such it risks effectively bolstering the perceived legitimacy of those institutions.

 In contrast, physical resistance challenges not only the state’s appearance of control but also the legitimacy of their monopoly on force.
 It’s a damned-either-way situation for the state.
 Any response sufficient to reassert the inviolability of their power will rightly strike anyone who isn’t a total asshole as grossly disproportionate; there’s no equivocating to be had when the state responds to broken windows by breaking skulls.
-And even if the cameras are off or filtered by ruthless propagandists when the priorities of the state are laid bare it can still have a huge impact on first-hand witnesses and their friends.
+And even if the cameras are off or filtered by ruthless propagandists, when the priorities of the state are laid bare it can still have a huge impact on first-hand witnesses and their friends.
 Again, what’s more valuable, avoiding a few million people briefly tut-tutting at the ‘violent protesters’ before promptly forgetting us or shattering the worldviews of hundreds and gaining fifty new full-time activists brimming with passion?

 It’s worth remembering that all the public outcry in the world won’t win certain battles.
 There are some concessions those in power will never make.
 Passive protest negotiates by raising costs to the point where certain trade-offs become acceptable, but it can only succeed on issues where those in power are left room to retreat and regroup.
 On issues like abolishing borders, prisons, or the police, our demands will never be met because they pose an existential threat to the very premise of the state itself.
 No matter how limited a sociopath’s options become the total abolition of all positions of power is always going to be dead last on their list of preferences.
 At some point those in power will have to be physically dragged kicking and screaming out.
 Part of building a movement should be building the capacity to do precisely that.
 And that kind of strength doesn’t just spring into existence the moment our leaders cross a line, it must be nurtured and developed as our ranks grow.
 Demonstrating that we’re at least committed to working on it–that we haven’t forgotten that success on any serious issue will require us to develop and maintain a capacity for physical resistance–is an important part of being taken seriously and building our numbers.
 Even if we demonstrate that through actions that leave us looking a little juvenile.